-If you’re looking for ways on how to become a Udemy Instructor and create your own online courses then you are in luck as anyone can teach on Udemy.
+If you’re looking for ways how to become a Udemy Instructor and create your own online courses then you are in luck as anyone can teach on Udemy.
 You can also become a premium instructor and charge your students.
-The application is quick, simple and free usually approved within 2 days.
+The application is quick, simple, and free usually approved within 2 days.
 Below are 10 simple steps for becoming a successful Udemy instructor.

 1. Choose and Validate a Topic

 Chances are if you are reading this, that you already have one or more topics in mind to launch your career as a Udemy Instructor.
 There’s a lot of advice out there about how to choose your first Udemy course topic.
 For instance, in this article we previously wrote, “Top Tools for Validating Your Online Course Ideas”, we explain why you should validate your Udemy course idea and provide several suggestions for how to go about it.
 We suggest a quick read.

 In addition to using the validation sources we recommend, such as Google keyword planner, Amazon, and Youtube, here are some recommendations: